Jump to section:

 - Appointment time based

 You must inform the reservationist at time of booking that you wish to make an appointment-based reservation.
 Your scheduled drop off time will be between 30 minutes prior to your scheduled appointment until your scheduled appointment time.
 For example, if you have a 9:00 am appointment, your drop off window will be between 8:30 and 9:00 am.
 You will be provided with a 30-minute window in which your ride will arrive to pick you up.

 You cannot request both a set pick-up and drop-off time.
 Since trip prioritization is prohibited by federal law, all trips (e.g. medical appointments, school schedules, work schedules, personal appointments, etc.) have equal priority in the MTS Access reservation system.

 Passengers using service animals or traveling with a respirator or portable oxygen supply are welcome on MTS Access.
 Please advise MTS of any of these situations at the time you make your reservation.

 No-Show/Late Cancellation Policy

-San Diego Metropolitan Transit System (MTS) understands that because MTS Access requires trips to be scheduled in advance, riders may sometimes miss scheduled rides or forget to cancel rides they no longer need.
+MTS understands that because MTS Access requires trips to be scheduled in advance, riders may sometimes miss scheduled rides or forget to cancel rides they no longer need.
 MTS also understands that riders may sometimes miss scheduled trips or are unable to cancel trips in a timely way for reasons that are beyond their control.
 However, repeatedly missing scheduled trips or failing to cancel trips in a timely way can lead to suspension of service.
-The following information explains MTS’s No-Show Policy.
+The following information explains MTS No-Show Policy.

 - Pickup Window